St Kilda Adventure Playground | Castle, Slides, Flying Fox, Pirate Ship & more! | Review

-This adventure park is just that – a playground offering an adventure around every corner.
-There is specially designed play equipment at both ends of the park, including a new castle tower with super sized slides, wooden fort, an old wooden ship overlooking the water and a volcano wave slide starting at the top of a hill.
+This adventure park is just that – a playground offering an adventure around every corner, the result of a $3.55M upgrade back in 2015.
+There is specially designed play equipment at both ends of the park, including a castle tower with super sized slides, wooden fort, an old wooden ship overlooking the water and a volcano wave slide starting at the top of a hill.
 Children can run from one structure to another and find a new twist or turn at each one.

 The old pirate ship is still there and is always fun to explore.

-We love that the recent update of the ship included new ramps, making it much more accessible now.
+We love that the latest update of the ship included new ramps, making it much more accessible now.

 Parents need no encouragement to hop on the slides with their little ones – it’s great fun!